julian-shalaby/ChatWindow-release/README.md

-# ChatWindow
+# Onuro

-This repository is for providing feedback on the ChatWindow plugin.
+This repository is for providing feedback on the Onuro application.
 You can use the repository to report issues, submit feature requests, or submit any miscellaneous feedback on the application.

-ChatWindow is a code assistant integrated directly in your IDE.
-To learn more about ChatWindow, check out the plugin on the marketplace [here](https://plugins.jetbrains.com/plugin/22895-chatwindow).

 To create a ticket, click the issues tab and select "New issue".
 Thanks in advance, and your feedback is appreciated